fingerskier/json2ctb/README.md

 const json2ctb = new JSON2CTB(config)
 ```

-`config` is optional and may contain ignored properties and ...
+`config` is optional and may contain:

-Defaults:
 ```
 {
-    ignore: ['id', 'realmId', 'owner']
+    ignore: ['id', 'realmId', 'owner'],
+    output: undefined
 }
 ```

+- `ignore`: An array of property names that should be excluded when rendering the Canonical Text Block.
+- `output`: An optional file path.
+When provided, the generated Canonical Text Block will be written to this location in addition to being returned.